 Piperia elegans (Lindl.)
 Rydb. ssp. decurtata Rand.
 Morgan & Glicenstein differs from the other subspecies by its shorter stature, shorter spur, and spicy fragrance.
 It has only been found on windswept coastal bluffs, Point Reyes, Marin County, California.

-Piperia elegans ssp. elegans is generally found in dry, open sites, scrub, conifer forest below 500 m.
+Piperia elegans ssp. elegans is generally found in dry, open sites, scrub, and conifer forests below 500 m.
 It flowers May through September.
-Photos taken by Bob Rutemoeller on the Mendocino Sonoma Coast different years in July and September.
+The first three photos were taken by Bob Rutemoeller on the Mendocino Sonoma Coast different years in July and September.
+The last photo was taken by Julia Larke.